Rosemary for hair Loss

 Shorter shelf life, best used fresh.

+We’ve been mentioning how Rosemary is Minoxidil’s natural alternative, but what is it?
+Minoxidil is an extensively studied and FDA approved drug for treating hair loss, specifically androgenetic alopecia, which is often referred to as male-pattern baldness or female-pattern baldness.
 It is available in various forms, such as topical solutions, foams, and liquid formulations, and it is applied directly to the scalp.
 It has been shown to promote hair regrowth in some individuals, although results vary.
 Rosemary, while very promising for many individuals, does lack the same level of scientific research to confirm its effectiveness as minoxidil.

 How Does Minoxidil Work?